zeki14/zeki14/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on some small projects to learn Java and Spring Boot 👍

 - 🌱 I’m currently learning Javascript's frameworks Vue.js and React.js, and starting with Java and Spring Boot...